-In Jordan, Handicap International provides relief assistance to refugees fleeing the Syrian conflict, in particular those who are injured or especially vulnerable.
+In Jordan, Humanity & Inclusion provides relief assistance to refugees fleeing the Syrian conflict, in particular those who are injured or especially vulnerable.
 The organisation also runs projects to promote greater recognition of disabled people’s rights in the country.

 Actions in process